MDOT_Image

 Question 1: Please describe and provide documentation of the land use plan and/or development proposal if applicable for the proposed designation area.
 The land use plan should include a mix of uses and target densities.
 If there is any intention for land use/zoning changes for the site area, please share.

-Question 2: Please describe and provide documentation of pedestrian, bicycle and personal mobility connectivity strategies within the proposed designation area.
+Question 2: Please describe and provide documentation of pedestrian, bicycle and personal mobility connectivity plans or strategies within the proposed designation area.

 Question 3: Please describe and/or provide documentation of a rationalized parking strategy for the proposed designation area.This can include allowable parking under zoning or the amount of parking being proposed through a development proposal.